For mountain caribou, challenges remain

 “It’s really too bad that US snowmobile interests don’t come to the table to actually find solutions to caribou declines, like their counterparts in BC,” said Scott.
 “Many of those folks are rolling up their sleeves, working with biologists, loggers and conservationists to protect and restore the animals to their habitats instead of trying to help them disappear.”

-Conservation Northwest has worked with Canadian colleagues on mountain caribou recovery in British Columbia for a decade.
-The BC mountain caribou recovery plan has protected more than 5 million acres of caribou habitat.
+Conservation Northwest has worked with Canadian colleagues including Wildsight on mountain caribou recovery planning in British Columbia for more than a decade.
+The BC mountain caribou recovery plan has protected more than five million acres of caribou habitat.